Enryuzz/file-distribution-server/README.md

 - `/data/readme/` - README files for each team
 - `/data/vpn/` - VPN configuration files for each team
 - `/data/sshkeys/` - SSH key files for each team

-## Docker Volumes

-When using Docker, the application uses persistent volumes:
-- `file_data`: Stores all user files
-- `db_data`: Stores the SQLite database

-## Security

-- All user passwords are stored with secure hashing
-- Files are only accessible to authorized users
-- Phase-based access controls prevent unauthorized access
-- In production, use a strong SECRET_KEY environment variable
-- Consider placing behind a reverse proxy with HTTPS in production